 This is the index page for all GEL Guidelines

-This guideline provides an overview of how to craft a fantastic user experience for an interactive TV app.
+How to craft a fantastic user experience for interactive TV apps.

-The Games Framework (also known as Games GEL) helps us make consistent experiences for all of our games and apps for children.
+The Games Framework (Games GEL) helps us make consistent games and apps experiences for children.

 This guideline shows our full suite of BBC icons and explains how to use them.
 They’re designed to create a consistent look across all our digital platforms.

 External links are styled differently to internal links to inform the user they’ll leave the BBC domain.